hhandika/nahpu/assets/docs/info/en/project-personnel.md

 These are NAHPU workflow roles that control what a person can be assigned to inside the app.
 They are not the same as the roles reported in an export, which follow each record’s actual relationships.

+Choose the Field ID mode separately from personnel roles.
+Project numbering does not use a Cataloger’s personal field number.

 ## Learn more

 - [Personnel](https://nahpu.app/en/usages/personnel/)